-Of the British kids, many have lived internationally and returned to the UK (expats will often move to the area because of the school), but the school has also been catching the attention of local families looking for an alternative for their children’s education.
+Of the British kids, many have lived internationally and returned to the UK (expats will often move to the area because of the school), but the school has also been catching the attention of local families looking for an alternative for their children’s education: those looking for a more worldy education.
 Kids are bussed in from as far as Richmond, Kingston, Guildford, Woking, Leatherhead, Walton-on-Thames and Central London.

-Put simply, they’re out of this world with everything you’d expect at a school of this size and stature including an almost brand new performing arts centre with a 509-seat theatre at its heart, numerous sports pitches, a swanky sports centre with swimming pool, gymnasium, dance studio, basketball court, top class science labs, bright and light arts studios and a music studios.
+Put simply, they’re out of this world with everything you’d expect at a school of this size and stature including a state-of-the-art performing arts centre with a 509-seat theatre at its heart, numerous sports pitches, a swanky sports centre with swimming pool, gymnasium, dance studio, basketball court, top class science labs, bright and light arts studios and a music studios.

 The campus – on the former Heywood Estate – is sprawling and set a long way back from the Portsmouth Road.
 Entry is via a long driveway that passes through fields (as well as over the A3), past a security office and barriers.
 To the right of the security gate is the property’s original building, Heywood House, a Grade 2-listed Georgian mansion house dating back to the early 18th century, which now houses admin offices.